 - Connect with job seekers on social media sites: .

 - Meet potential candidates by representing HERC at a national conference.
 Contact firstname.lastname@example.org for details.

 - Tap into the connections to veterans offered through the State of MN Veterans Employment Services.
-See this flyer and pamphlet to learn more about HERC's outreach to veterans.
+See this summary and the corresponding pamphlet, email template, and flyer to learn more about HERC's outreach to veterans.

 - Monitor how many people are viewing and forwarding your position announcements.* Your institution may have a relationship with an advertising agency that can help you format your announcement in a way that will make the position sound more appealing or better highlight the advantages of working at your institution.

 - Enhance your member profile on the HERC website to better highlight your institution.